 - The dog has killed another dog or domestic pet or has killed livestock at least once previously

-- The dog attacked another animal, causing it to sustain life-threatening injuries (verified by a veterinarian in an affidavit)
+- The dog attacked another animal, causing it to sustain life-threatening injuries (verified by a veterinarian)

-A dog owner should be aware that their dog may be considered dangerous if it has attacked a person in the past, a court has issued you a notice that your dog is viewed as a danger, animal control has issued a warning that your dog is a danger.
+A dog owner should be aware that their dog may be considered dangerous if it has attacked a person in the past, a court will issue a notice that the dog is viewed as a danger, animal control may also issue a warning that a dog is a danger.
 If a dog owner knew a dog was dangerous and decides on keeping the dog but doesn’t take protective measures such as keeping the dog on a leash, muzzle or safely fencing the dog this increases the dog bite liability on second bites and the damages caused by the dog attack.

 Preventing Dog Bites

 Sometimes, it’s impossible to prevent an attack.
-People who have been out for a job in their local park have been attacked by an aggressive dog that seems to come out of nowhere.
-Some types of aggressive dogs may even jump their fence to attack someone who’s simply walking down the street.
+People who have been out for a jog in their local park have been attacked by an aggressive dog that seems to come out of nowhere.
+Some types of aggressive dogs, especially pit bulls, may even jump their fence to attack someone who’s simply walking down the street.
 There are some things you can do to try to prevent some attacks such as: